2006 dismissal of U.S. attorneys: Implementation: the U.S. attorney removal list

-Todd Graves (R) had been pressed to bring a civil suit against Missouri Secretary of State Robin Carnahan, (D) for allegedly failing to crack down on voting fraud.
-In January 2006, Graves was asked to step down from his job by Michael A. Battle (R), then Director of the Justice department's Executive Office for U.S. Attorneys.
+Todd Graves (R) had been pressed to bring a civil suit against Missouri Secretary of State Robin Carnahan (D) for allegedly failing to crack down on voting fraud.
+In January 2006, Graves was asked to step down from his job by Michael A. Battle, then Director of the Justice department's Executive Office for U.S. Attorneys.
 Graves had clashed with the Department of Justice's civil rights division over a federal lawsuit involving Missouri's voter rolls.
 The department was pushing for a lawsuit against Missouri, accusing the state of failing to eliminate ineligible people from voter rolls.
 Graves refused to sign off on the lawsuit, which was subsequently authorized by Graves' successor, Bradley Schlozman (R).
 Citizens for Responsibility and Ethics in Washington filed a complaint against Bond over his role in ousting Graves.

 Bud Cummins (R) allegedly was asked to leave so Timothy Griffin, an aide to Karl Rove, could have his job.
-Deputy Attorney General Paul McNulty (R) testified that Cummins was removed for no reason except to install a former aide to Karl Rove: 37-year-old Tim Griffin, a former opposition research director for the Republican National Committee.
+Deputy Attorney General Paul McNulty testified that Cummins was removed for no reason except to install a former aide to Karl Rove: 37-year-old Tim Griffin, a former opposition research director for the Republican National Committee.
 Cummins told the Senate Judiciary Committee "that Mike Elston, the deputy attorney general's top aide, threatened him with retaliation in a phone call [in February 2007] if he went public."
-Emails show that Cummins passed on the warning to some of the other Attorneys who were fired.
+Emails show that Cummins passed on the warning to some of the other attorneys who were fired.

 David Iglesias (R) U.S. Attorney for New Mexico.
-In 2005 Allen Weh (R) Chairman of the New Mexico Republican Party, complained about U.S. Attorney Iglesias to a White House aide for Karl Rove, asking that Iglesias be removed.
+In 2005 Allen Weh, Chairman of the New Mexico Republican Party, complained about Iglesias to a White House aide for Karl Rove, asking that Iglesias be removed.
 Weh was dissatisfied with Iglesias due in part to his failure to indict New Mexico State Senator Manny Aragon (D) on fraud and conspiracy charges.
 Then in 2006 Rove personally told Weh "He's gone."

 Thomas M. DiBiagio (R) U.S. Attorney for Maryland, stated in March 2007 that he was ousted because of political pressure over public corruption investigations into the administration of then-Gov. Robert L. Ehrlich Jr.